Human Rights and Immigration Law

 Human Rights Act

-The European Convention on Human Rights (ECHR) was affected in the UK Law by the Human Rights Act 1998.
+The European Convention on Human Rights (ECHR) was affected into UK law by the Human Rights Act 1998.

-The following are Human Rights and freedoms are generally considered:
+The following are generally considered as Human Rights and freedoms:

 - The right to liberty and security